Git-Host/Google-Agenda-SMS-Notifier/README.md

 - run apps on GoogleChrome, Safari, Firefox (IE?
 What that s**t?)
 - wrap apps with PhoneGap, deploy on iOS and Android

+## Optimize for Production:
+`jQbrick` comes with a built-in _RequireJS_ optimization script you can find under `/js` folder.

+**NOTE:** You need _node.js_ running on your machine to perform following actions!

+To run optimizer:
+- open a console window
+- navigate to the `.../jQbrick/js/` folder
+- `node r.js -o require.build.js`

+a new folder named **"AppDeploy"** will be created under your app's root:
+`.../jQbrick/AppDeploy/`

+Here you can completely remove `/js` and `/less` directory obtaining a **compressed production version** of you App.